-A choroid plexus carcinoma is a rare cancerous (malignant) brain tumor that occurs mainly in children.
+Choroid plexus carcinoma is a rare type of brain cancer that happens mainly in children.

-Treatment and chance of recovery (prognosis) depend on the tumor's size, location, whether it has spread, and your child's age and general health.
+Treatment and chance of recovery depend on many factors.
+These include the tumor's size, location, whether it has spread, and your child's age and general health.

-A choroid plexus carcinoma most often occurs in children under 2 years old.
+Choroid plexus carcinoma happens the most in children under 2 years old.
 Tests and procedures used to diagnose choroid plexus carcinoma include:

 - Brain imaging tests.
-Tests to create images of your brain may include magnetic resonance imaging (MRI) and computerized tomography (CT).
-An MRI also helps your doctor to plan the surgery.
+Tests to create images of your child's brain may include MRI and CT.
+An MRI also helps your child's health care team to plan the surgery.

 Treatment in children usually differs from treatment in adults.
-If your child receives a diagnosis of choroid plexus carcinoma, ask your doctor to refer you to a specialist in treating children with brain tumors.
+If your child receives a diagnosis of choroid plexus carcinoma, ask your health care provider to refer you to a specialist who cares for children with brain tumors.
 The management of this cancer is complex.
 Seek out a medical center that has experience with this cancer and can offer the latest treatment options for your child.